MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-import-job.md

 ms.reviewer: brianl
 ---

-# Create a manual import job from Blob Storage to a file system
+# Create an import job from Blob Storage to a file system

 Azure Managed Lustre integrates with Azure Blob Storage to simplify the process of importing data from a blob container to a file system.
-You can configure this integration during [cluster creation](create-file-system-portal.md#blob-integration), and you can manually create an import job any time after the cluster is created.
+You can configure this integration during [cluster creation](create-file-system-portal.md#blob-integration), and you can create an import job any time after the cluster is created.

-In this article, you learn how to use the Azure portal to create a manual import job to import data from a blob container into an existing Azure Managed Lustre file system.
+In this article, you learn how to use the Azure portal to create an import job to import data from a blob container into an existing Azure Managed Lustre file system.

 ## Prerequisites

 - Existing Azure Managed Lustre file system - create one using the [Azure portal](create-file-system-portal.md), [Azure Resource Manager](create-file-system-resource-manager.md), or [Terraform](create-aml-file-system-terraform.md).
 To learn more about blob integration, see [Blob integration prerequisites](amlfs-prerequisites.md#blob-integration-prerequisites-optional).

-## Create a manual import job
+## Create an import job

-Manually importing data from a blob container into an Azure Managed Lustre file system begins with creating an import job.
+Importing data from a blob container into an Azure Managed Lustre file system begins with creating an import job.
 In this section, you learn how to create, configure, and start an import job in the Azure portal.

 > [!NOTE]
 > Only one import or export job can run at a time.
 For example, if an import job is in progress, attempting to start another import or export job returns an error.